nautilus-cyberneering/nautilus-librarian/docs/commands.md

 ## Gold Images Processing

+`Gold` images are a type of image in terms of its purpose,  defined on the [Nautilus Filename Specification](https://github.com/Nautilus-Cyberneering/nautilus-namecodes).

 It is a command to handle `Gold` image changes in an image dataset (we call it "Library").

 ### Description